 During the test, doctors insert a long, thin tube called a catheter into a blood vessel in your arm, groin, or neck, and guide it toward your aorta with X-ray imaging.
 This allows your doctor to measure the blood pressure on both sides of the aortic valve and the blood flowing through the valve.

 A contrast agent may be injected into the arteries of the heart to give the doctor a better view of blood flow.
 This is called coronary angiography.

-In a cardiac computed tomography (CT) scan, advanced X-ray technology is used to create cross-sectional images of your heart.
+In a cardiac CT scan, advanced X-ray technology is used to create cross-sectional images of your heart.
 The dual-source CT scanner uses the lowest possible radiation exposure to create high-resolution diagnostic images.
 We also use a special protocol that minimizes the amount of contrast dye needed, which is better for your kidneys.

 These images provide valuable information that helps your doctor confirm your diagnosis and create a targeted treatment plan.